Kingxukai/linux/Documentation/bpf/ringbuf.rst

 - ``bpf_ringbuf_output()`` allows to *copy* data from one place to a ring buffer, similarly to ``bpf_perf_event_output()``;
 - ``bpf_ringbuf_reserve()``/``bpf_ringbuf_commit()``/``bpf_ringbuf_discard()``
-  APIs split the whole process into two steps.
+  APIs split the woke whole process into two steps.
 First, a fixed amount of space is reserved.
 If successful, a pointer to a data inside ring buffer data area is returned, which BPF programs can use similarly to a data inside array/hash maps.
 Once ready, this piece of memory is either committed or